work-shop/worldoceansday/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 7.4.1 =
+= 7.5.0 =
-Version 7.4.1 contains important improvements.
+Version 7.5.0 contains new features and bug fixes.
 It is recommended for all users.